nmclark2/SCION/README.md

-# SCION
+# SC-ION
-Spatiotemporal Clustering for Integrative Omics Networks (SCION)
+Spatiotemporal Clustering and Inference of Omics Networks (SC-ION)

 # To run